clams-tech/docs/docs/authentication.md

 ### Lightning Payments

-The following rune will allow full app(current) functionality and encodes the following permissions:
+The following rune will allow full app functionality and encodes the following permissions:

 - Read the balance of funds
 - List payment history